 NOTES & REQUIREMENTS:

 1. You will need to use the firmware's download link for step 4, so go ahead and locate it now.
 All stable releases can be found in https://www.ubnt.com/download/unifi.
-Find the Debian/Ubuntu Linux, click the Download icon and when the pop up window appears, you may copy the URL.
+In the Software section of the page, search for the most recent UniFi Controller for Debian/Ubuntu Linux.
+Click the Download icon and when the pop up window appears, copy the URL.

 2. Once you have the link to the .deb file, connect to your Cloud Key via SSH.
 If you aren't sure of the IP and are on the same L2 subnet then you could use the UniFi discovery tool to find it.
 Use the following article if you need help connecting via SSH: Intro to Networking - How to Establish a Connection Using SSH